 Folding or Sliding

 In contrast, if space is limited then you’ll want to look at using sliding or folding doors.
-These are generally made of wood, some of them will even disappear into the world, creating a stunning effect.
+These are generally made with a white door, some of them will even disappear into the world, creating a stunning effect.

 The Bottom Line

 Wood remains the preferred choice for bedroom doors, although more people are concerned with where the wood has come from.
 Recycled or reclaimed wood is best.

 Larger bedrooms will benefit from French doors or even barn doors, depending on the style of your home.
 Smaller bedrooms will do better with solid or paneled wooden doors.

 But, whatever you choose, make sure it reflects your personality and the style you want in your home.